-Two men accused of helping multiple murderer Joanna Dennehy were "enjoying the moment", a jury has heard.
+Two men accused of helping multiple murderer Joanne Dennehy were "enjoying the moment", a jury has heard.

 Dennehy, 31, admits stabbing three men and dumping their bodies in ditches in Cambridgeshire.

 At Cambridge Crown Court Gary Stretch, 47, denies two counts of attempted murder.
 Leslie Layton, 36, has denied perverting the course of justice.

 Peter Wright QC, prosecuting, said there had been a "deafening silence in this court from each of them".

 Gary Stretch, whose real name is Gary Richards, and Mr Layton are both also accused of preventing lawful burial.

 Neither man has given evidence in their trial.

 The bodies of Lukasz Slaboszewski, 31, John Chapman, 56, and Kevin Lee, 48, were found dumped in ditches near Peterborough in March and April.